rkatic/hrid/README.md

 PG library for truly ACID transactions

 ## Why?
-Hrid is born from the need to have transaction management that will automatically serialize execution of (sub)transactions that share same DB connection.
+Hrid is born from the need to have transaction management that will automatically serialize execution of (sub)transactions that share same DB connection so that queries of different transactions are not mixed together.

-Basically, you wrap your code in `db.tx(t => {...})` any time that a block should be transactional (atomic).
-No need to wary about what can or should not run concurrently depending on if `db` already runs in a single connection (transaction).
-When something makes sense to run concurrently, do it, use `Promise.all`, and Hrid will automatically serialize execution when required so that queries of different transactions are not mixed together.
+Additional care is taken in case of rollbacks of transactions, making sure no query will leak out in external execution context.

+This allows you to safely use `Promise.all` and to implement reusable code without having to predict the context where it will be used.

 ## Installation